Yarrow and the Wounded Healer Archetype

 My teens were pure chaos, my twenties were spent seeking, and in my thirties I finally got into therapy.
 That's when I began finding a meaningful path forward and purpose in life, thanks to getting into gardening and horticulture, then herbalism.
 It wasn't until 39 that I connected with Jungian psychology and began shadow work.
 And it was in returning to Washington the summers of 2019-21 and exploring my childhood landscape that yarrow spoke to me, and I rediscovered my inner child.

-After being diagnosed with Generalized Anxiety Disorder in 2022, I decided to get disciplined and start a daily meditation practice.
+After being diagnosed with Generalized Anxiety Disorder in 2022, I decided to start a meditation practice.
 Sometimes it really is the simplest things that work.
 Meditation helped me ground down into my core values, and I chose to fully move back to Washington when given the opportunity.
 However, I've learned that healing isn't linear, and I struggle with imposter syndrome big time.
 So, as I was researching yarrow further for this blog post, I was struck by the plant's connection with the wounded healer archetype.

 The Wounded Healer